Helping others cope with change

-But many of these individuals have never had their needs assessed and won’t know that they have hidden learning needs, which can make them even less resilient to change.
+But without having our needs assessed and many of us won’t know that we have hidden learning needs, which can make us much less resilient to change.

-Assessing the needs of team members in the workforce- whether they’re an apprentice or full-time worker – can help to facilitate positive changes by identifying hidden needs.
-Giving organisations and individuals with LDD a greater understanding of neurodiversity and support in managing their cognitive needs.
+Assessing the needs of team members in the workforce – whether they’re an apprentice or full-time worker – can help to facilitate positive changes by identifying hidden needs.
+Giving organisations and individuals with learning differences a greater understanding of neurodiversity and support in managing their needs.

 What can you do?

 We’ve dipped into our digital library, containing over 500 modules, and picked out a selection of strategies to provide everyone with the tools to adapt to a changing work environment.

 Each strategy provides clear and easy-to-follow advice suited to a range of neurodiverse learning preferences.